-At a time when budgets are under pressure, organisations will be looking to ready-made products and solutions that “fit the bill”.
-Ready made packages and IT solutions to deal with a variety of risks from Finance Markets, Climate Change, Security, Information Risk Management, and Talent Management exist.
+- At a time when budgets are under pressure, organisations will be looking to ready-made products and solutions that “fit the bill”.
+Ready-made packages and IT solutions to deal with risk management exist.
 Some of these products and solutions are extremely sophisticated and capable whilst others are not.
 To get the best possible solutions that fits your needs, it is imperative for organisations to be proactive and to invest in an approach similar to the one we suggest below.

 - All-of-Organisation, Muti-Disciplinary, Design-Led approach to Compliance: Compliance activities often have to address difficult issues across a range of perspectives.
 Commit to a design process that promotes excellence, leadership and collaboration.
-An approach that engages people across professional boundaries and achieve the buy-in of the entire firm.
-Invest in a broad framework based approach helps contain the complexity inherent within compliance activities.
+An approach that engages people across professional boundaries and achieves the buy-in of the entire firm.
+Investment in a broad framework based approach helps contain the complexity inherent within compliance activities.